JulianMiguelFelipe/neu-library-log/README.md

 # 🏛️ NEU Library Visitor Log

-The **NEU Library Visitor Log** is a professional digital check-in ecosystem designed to replace inefficient paper logbooks.
+The **NEU Library Visitor Log** is a digital check-in system designed to replace inefficient paper logbooks.
 By using Institutional emails and QR code technology, it provides a seamless entry experience for students and faculty while equipping administrators with powerful data analytics and security controls.

 ---